 Making a Crochet Covered Candy Jar

 This simple crochet project allows you to dress up a plain glass candy jar and make it into something more unique.
-This is a guide about making a crochet covered candy jar
+This is a page about making a crochet covered candy jar

 This was a super simple project after weeks of time intensive, complicated ones.
 If you like easy crafts, this one is for you.